Basics

 Relaxing by the lake

-Inflatable sleeping pads make just barely passable rafts
+Inflatable sleeping pad rafts

-Inflatable sleeping pads make just barely passable rafts
+Inflatable sleeping pad rafts

 We woke up at 5:30 AM to catch the beautiful sight of the first rays of sun hitting the western peaks.
 It was a pretty sleepless night for most of us because it was ridiculously windy.
 It wasn’t cold, but our tents whipped around loudly and relentlessly the whole night.
 (Also surprisingly, I wasn’t able to get any good Milky Way shots—I don’t think the skies were dark or clear enough.)